Obsessive-Compulsive Disorder (OCD)

 Fears that center on disorder or asymmetry – An irresistible need for order, anxiety about the smallest out of place detail.
 Examples are socks not being aligned "properly" in a drawer or food arranged "incorrectly" on a dinner plate.

 Often, an adult with OCD will recognize that the obsessive thoughts are not realistic and will try to ignore them or suppress them.
-But sometimes they get temporary relief by performing a compulsive ritual.
+Temporary relief may come by performing a compulsive action.

-Compulsive rituals are persistent, excessive, repetitive behaviors.
-The goal of the ritual is to reduce the anxiety caused by obsessive thoughts.
+Compulsions are persistent, repetitive behaviors or mental acts.
+The goal is to reduce the anxiety caused by obsessive thoughts.
+The compulsions are not realistically connected to the source of anxiety.
 Examples include:

 Repeated washing or bathing